karanveers969/Waterfox-AMOLED/README.md

 Firefox and its forks (including Waterfox) do not provide a true AMOLED theme — so this workflow automates it:

-- Downloads official **IronFox**-based Waterfox Android APKs
+- Downloads official **Waterfox** Android APKs
 - Decompiles them using `apktool`
 - Changes **two XML lines** for deep black UI
 - Rebuilds, signs, and uploads patched `.apk` files

 ---

-### 🤔 Why Not Build from Source?
+### Why Not Build from Source?

 > _Building the entire browser from source just to change two lines in XML is inefficient._

-We patch the official builds directly for reliability and speed.
+I decided patch the official builds directly for reliability and speed.

 ---

-### ✅ Why Trust This?
+###  Why Trust This?

 - 🔓 Fully open source — [see `build.sh`](./build.sh) and [workflow](./.github/workflows/build.yml)
 - ✅ No permissions or trackers added